Got snot? Try a neti pot

 “We don’t recommend using tap water as it may contain germs that you don’t want in your nose.
 Buy a gallon of distilled or sterile water at the store,” says Dr. Sheth.
 “Try a neti pot and see how it makes you feel.
 If it helps you, you can use it as often as you like.
 Some of my patients use it three times a day.”

-Seasonal allergies are common, especially in spring and early summer, and sometimes symptoms can last year round.
-While a neti pot can help provide some relief, there are times when you need to see a doctor.
+While a neti pot can help provide some relief, there are times when you need to see a health care provider.

 Related Posts